dCache/dcache-book2/config-acl.md

 Inheritance is optional.
 Within a directory's ACL some ACEs may be inherited whilst others are not.
 New files or directories will receive only those ACEs that are configured; the remaining ACEs will not be copied.

-Database configuration
+DATABASE CONFIGURATION
 ======================

 ACL support requires database tables to store ACL and ACE information.
 These tables are part of the CHIMERA name space backend and for a new installation no additional steps are needed to prepare the database.

-Early versions of CHIMERA (before DCACHE 1.9.3) did not create the ACL table during installation.
+Early versions of Chimera (before dCache 1.9.3) did not create the ACL table during installation.
 If the database is lacking the extra table then it has to be created before enabling ACL support.
 This is achieved by applying two SQL files:

-    PROMPT-ROOT psql chimera < PATH-ODL-USD/chimera/sql/addACLtoChimeraDB.sql
+    [root] # psql chimera < /usr/share/dcache/chimera/sql/addACLtoChimeraDB.sql
-    PROMPT-ROOT psql chimera < PATH-ODL-USD/chimera/sql/pgsql-procedures.sql
+    [root] # psql chimera < /usr/share/dcache/chimera/sql/pgsql-procedures.sql

-Configuring ACL support
+CONFIGURING ACL SUPPORT
 =======================

-The `dcache.conf` and layout files contain a number of settings that may be adjusted to configure DCACHE's permission settings.
+The **dcache.conf** and layout files contain a number of settings that may be adjusted to configure DCACHE's permission settings.
 These settings are are described in this section.

-Enabling ACL support
+ENABLING ACL SUPPORT
 --------------------

 To enable ACL support set `pnfsmanager.enable.acl`=`true` in the layout file.

     ..
-    [domainName/pnfsmanager]
+    [<domainName>/pnfsmanager]
     pnfsmanager.enable.acl=true
     ..

-Administrating ACLs
+ADMINISTRATING ACLS
 ===================

-Altering DCACHE ACL behaviour is achieved by connecting to the CELL-PNFSMNGR well-known cell using the administrator interface.
-For further details about how to use the administrator interface, see [???].
+Altering dCache ACL behaviour is achieved by connecting to the `PnfsManager` [well-known cell](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs.shtml#gl-well-known-cell) using the administrator interface.
+For further details about how to use the administrator interface, see [the section called “The Admin Interface”](https://www.dcache.org/manuals/Book-2.16/start/intouch-admin-fhs.shtml).

-The `info` and `help` commands are available within CELL-PNFSMNGR and fulfil their usual functions.
+The `info` and `help` commands are available within PnfsManager and fulfil their usual functions.

-How to set ACLs
+HOW TO SET ACLS
 ---------------

 The `setfacl` command is used to set a new ACL.
 This command accepts arguments with the following form: